On Approximating Multi-Criteria TSP: Approximation Algorithm for Multi-Criteria Min-ATSP

-In lines~\ref{line:initialcc} and~\ref{line:initialccend} of Algorithm~\ref{alg:minatsp}, an initial $(1+\eps')$ approximate Pareto curve of cycle covers is computed.
+The set $\pp_0$ is initialized with the empty set of edges.
 In the loop in lines~\ref{line:while} to~\ref{line:jcompend}, the algorithm computes iteratively Pareto curves of cycle covers.
-The set $\pp_j$ contains \emph{configurations} $\pi = (C', w', V', \pi')$, where $C'$ is a cycle cover on $V'$, $\pi'$ is the predecessor configuration, and $w'$ is the weight of $C'$ plus the weight of its predecessor cycle covers, each weighted with an appropriate power of $\gamma$.
-(We define the $\eps'$-signature of $\pi=(C', w', V', \pi')$ to be the $\eps'$-signature of $w'$.)
-The reason for these weights will become clear in the analysis of the approximation ratio of the algorithm.
-If, in the course of this computation, we obtain Hamiltonian cycles, these are put into $\pf$ (line~\ref{line:pffill}).
+The set $\pp_j$ contains sets $C$ of edges consisting of cycle covers: Given a $C \in \pp_{j-1}$, $\pp_j$ contains cycle covers on the graph consisting of one node for every connected component of $C$.
+If $(V,C)$ is already connected, then $C$ is simply put into $\pp_j$ without modification.
 In lines~\ref{line:sparse} and~\ref{line:sparseend}, the sparsification takes place.
-Finally, in lines~\ref{line:hamconstruct} to~\ref{line:hamend}, Hamiltonian cycles are constructed from the cycle covers computed.
+Finally, in lines~\ref{line:hamconstruct} to~\ref{line:hamend}, Hamiltonian cycles are constructed from the Eulerian graphs.